-The Nuvara Emergency Care System (ECS) is the first and only information, medication, and equipment management solution for IHCA events.
-The ECS is designed to optimize Code Blue readiness by providing:
+The EMMIT Emergency Care System is the first and only information, medication, and equipment management solution for resuscitation events.
+EMMIT is designed to optimize Code Blue readiness by providing:

 - Complete, cloud-based digital inventory management via intuitive, purpose-built software, smart sensors, & an on-board barcode scanner

 - Integration with central pharmacy & supply systems as well as hospital formulary items

 - A consolidated, user-centric storage design, including a secure drawer for rapid sequence intubation drugs